LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/report-builder-user-guide-standard.md

 ---
 ## Accessing Analytics Builder

-Brands can access Analytics Builder through the LiveEngage UI, from the messaging real time dashboard, queue health dashboard, and campaign dashboard.
+Brands can access Analytics Builder through the Conversational Cloud UI, from the messaging real time dashboard, queue health dashboard, and campaign dashboard.

 To access the Analytics Builder:

-1. Log into LiveEngage using your campaign manager or agent manager credentials.
+1. Log into the Conversational Cloud using your campaign manager or agent manager credentials.
 2. Open the dashboard by clicking the drag down icon.
 3. Click the Analytics Builder icon on the left of the screen.
 A new tab is opened.
 4. Click **shared reports**.
 Two folders are displayed:
-   * **LE predefined dashboards**: All available predefined LiveEngage dashboards.
+   * **LE predefined dashboards**: All available predefined LivePerson dashboards.
    * **My account**: Reports that have been designed specifically for your account.
    * **Analytics RB reporting**: Customized dashboards created by LP for brands with a customization package.
 5. Click on a folder to view the available reports inside.